Rolex - Pushing Boundaries

-Sometimes brands don't need to advertise because they are spoken about so much we do all the work for them!
-Companies with this superpower include Gucci, Louis Vuitton and Ferrari.
+Sometimes brands don't need to advertise because they are spoken about so much that we do all the work for them!
+Companies with this superpower include Gucci, Louis Vuitton, Ferrari and Rolex.

-In celebration of their influence on the world of watchmaking, delve into their history to understand why Rolex is regarded as one of the finest watchmakers in the world.
+In celebration of their contribution to the world of watchmaking, delve into their history to understand why Rolex is regarded as one of the finest watchmakers in the world.

-Rolex can trace their origins back to London 1905 where a 24-year-old Hans Wildorf had an ambition buoyed by his dreams.
+Rolex can trace their origins back to 1905 in London when a 24-year-old Hans Wilsdorf had an ambition buoyed by his dreams.

 Hans dreamed of a watch being worn on the wrist.
-However, these dreams came at a time where wristwatches were known for not being precise.
+However, these dreams came at a time where wristwatches were known for their lack of precision.

 Famous Rolex Watches

-Trivia - The Jubilee bracelet debuted on the Datejust.
+Trivia - The Jubilee bracelet with its signature five-piece metal-link debuted on the Datejust.

-It wasn't until 1957 that Rolex made a bespoke Lady Datejust for women.
-They repeated the same feat in 1992 with the Pearlmaster.
+It wasn't until 1957 that Rolex made a bespoke Lady Datejust and repeated the same feat in 1992 with the Pearlmaster.

-Released in 1955, the GMT-Master was intended for pilots.
-However, it became widely popular due to its aesthetic looks and versatility because it can display different time zones.
+Released in 1955, the GMT-Master was able to display different timezones and was intended for pilots.
+However, it became widely popular due to its aesthetically pleasing looks.

 Released in 1956, the Day-Date set a new standard in watchmaking because it was the first watch to display the day in full and the date.